-The Festival is a tribute to Jane Stirling, who preserved the legacy of Frédéric Chopin.
+The Project is a tribute to Jane Stirling, who preserved the legacy of Frédéric Chopin.
 Not many seem to know that it was she who provided help for Chopin in the ultimate years of his life.
 Alas, Chopinologists may have been too interested in the often more passionate relationships our Great Romantic maintained with his female admirers.
 Consequently, little has been heard of his Scottish benefactor, who seems to have successfully evaded the limelight and so undeservedly fallen into oblivion.
-The festival is an attempt to bring these facts to light so as to do justice to the woman who "saved Chopin".
+The project is an attempt to bring these facts to light so as to do justice to the woman who "saved Chopin".

 For the involvement of Miss Stirling in helping her teacher and friend did not end with the death of the composer.
 It continued after 1849, clearly indicating how genuine and sincere her loyalty and commitment to Frédéric Chopin had been.
 After all, it was Jane Stirling who helped to organise and finance the

 famous transportation of Chopin's heart from Paris to Warsaw, performed

 by Ludwika Jędrzejewiczowa - Chopin's sister.
 It was Jane W. Stirling